On local-global divisibility by $p^n$ in elliptic curves: Introduction

-The present work answers to a question of Dvornicich and Zannier: \emph{Can one make the constant depending only on the field $k$ and not on $\mathcal{E}$? } In a first paper \cite{P-R-V}, we showed this for the very special case of divisibility by $p^2$.
+The present work answers to a question of Dvornicich and Zannier: \emph{Can one make the constant depending only on the field $k$ and not on $\mathcal{E}$? } In a first paper \cite{P-R-V}, we give positive answer for the very special case of divisibility by $p^2$.
 Here we essentially give a strong geometric criterium: if $\E$ does not admit any $k$-rational torsion point of exact order $ p $, then the local-global principle holds for divisibility by $p^n$.
 In view of the deep Merel theorem we give a general positive answer to the above question.
 More precisely the constant depends only on the degree of $k$.
-In addition, the effective Mazur Theorem for elliptic curves over $\QQ$ allows us to shrunk the set $S$ to $\widetilde{S}=\{2,3,5,7\}$ and the result of Kamienny provides the potential minimal set $\{2,3,5,7,11,13\}$ for elliptic curves over quadratic fields. \begin{thm} Let $ p $ be a prime number and let $ n $ be a positive integer.
+In an unpublished work, Oesterl\'e \cite{Oes} showed that there is no $k$-torsion of exact order larger than $( 3^{[k:\Q] /2} + 1 )^2$.
+This constant is not sharp and the bound is expected to be polynomial in the degree.
+Sharp bounds are hard.
+They are known only for fields of small degree.The effective Mazur Theorem \cite{Maz2} for elliptic curves over $\QQ$ allows us to shrunk the set $S_1$ to $\widetilde{S}_1=\{2,3,5,7\}$.
+The results of Kamienny~\cite{Ke-Mo}, Kenku and Momose \cite{Ke-Mo2} and works of Parent \cite{Par} and \cite{Par2} provide the potential minimal sets $S_2=S_3=\{2,3,5,7,11,13\}$ for elliptic curves over quadratic and cubic fields.
+Recent unpublished works by Kamienny, Stein and Stoll \cite{K-S-S} and Derickx, Kamienny, Stein and Stoll \cite{D-K-S-S} give the potential minimal sets $S_4=\{2,3,5,7,11,13,17\}$ and $S_5=\{2,3,5,7,11,13,17,19 \}$ for elliptic curves over fields of degree $4$, respectively $5$, over $\QQ$.
+Then, outside these sets the local-global-divisibility principle holds.
+The minimality of such sets for the local-global problem remains an open question, as only counterexamples for $2^n$ and $3^n$, for all $n\geq 2$ are known (\cite{DZ2}, \cite{Pal}, \cite{Pal2} and \cite{Pal3}). \begin{thm} Let $ p $ be a prime number and let $ n $ be a positive integer.
 Let $\E$ be an elliptic curve defined over a number field $ k $, which does not contain the field $\Q ( \zeta_p + \overline{\zeta_p} )$.
 Suppose that $\E$ does not admit any $k$-rational torsion point of exact order $ p $.
 Then, a point $P \in \E ( k )$ is locally divisible by $p^n$ in $\E ( k_v )$ for all but finitely many valuations $ v $ if and only if $ P $ is globally divisible by $p^n$ in $\E ( k )$. \end{thm} The mentioned cohomological criterium of Dvornicich and Zannier asserts that if the local cohomology of $G_n:=\textrm{Gal}(k({\mathcal{E}}[p^n])/k)$ is trivial, then there are no counterexamples (see Definition \ref{defloc} and Theorem \ref{si1}).
 Under the hypotheses of our theorem, we prove that the local cohomology of $ G_n $ is trivial.
 For divisibility by $p^2$, it happens that the structure of $G_2$ and consequently of its local cohomology is quite simple.
 The structure of $ G_n $ is however quite intricate.
 Thus, for the general case we cannot apply a direct approach like in the simpler case of the divisibility by $p^2$.
 Using an induction, we show that the groups $ G_n $ are generated by diagonal, strictly lower triangular and strictly upper triangular matrices.
 In addition we detect a special diagonal element in $G_n$.
-If there are no $k$-torsion points of exact order $p$, the local cohomology of these subgroups or of their commutators is trivial.
+If there are no $k$-torsion points of exact order $ p $, the local cohomology of these subgroups or of their commutators is trivial.
 Thanks to the special diagonal element, we glue together the cohomologies and we conclude that the local cohomology of $ G_n $ is trivial, too.